9D/8N

 Any tip or gratuity to the HT support staff.

-Anything that is NOT mentioned in the “Inclusions” or personal in nature.
+Anything which is NOT mentioned in the “Inclusions” or personal in nature.

 Booking: